lnwrdo/lnwrdo/README.md

-# Hello
+# 🖐 Hello
-Hi, my name is leonardo.
+Hi, my name is Leonardo.
-I'm a computer science student, I intend to pursue a specialization in the frontend area.
+I'm a full-time computer science student, I intend to pursue a specialization in the frontend area.